-For a single wiping cycle, turn the band to MIST.
+For a single-wiping cycle, turn the band to MIST.
 Hold it there until the wipers start, then let go.
 The wipers will stop after one wipe.
 If you want more wipes, hold the band on MIST longer.

 You can set the wiper speed for a long or short delay between wipes.
 This can be very useful in light rain or snow.
 Turn the band to choose the delay time.
-The closer to LO, the shorter the delay.
-For steady wiping at low speed, turn the band away from you to the LO position.
-For steady high-speed wiping, turn the band further, to HI.
-To stop the wipers, move the band to the OFF position.
+The closer to LOW, the shorter the delay.

+For steady wiping at low speed, turn the band away from you to LOW.
+For high-speed wiping, turn the band further, to HIGH.
+To stop the wipers, turn the band to OFF.
 Be sure to clear ice and snow from the wiper blades before using them.
 If they're frozen to the windshield, carefully loosen or thaw them.
 If your blades do become worn or damaged, get new blades or blade inserts.